openpnp/openpnp/Troubleshooting-Placement-Accuracy.md

 # Nozzle Runout

-If you rotate the nozzle while it is in view of the bottom vision camera and you notice the nozzle center is moving away from the center-crosshair as you turn then your nozzle suffers from runout.
+If you rotate the nozzle while it is in view of the bottom vision camera and you notice the nozzle center is moving away from the center-crosshair then your nozzle suffers from runout.

 Consider enabling Bottom-Vision Pre-Rotation (every component is rotated to the desired placement rotation angle in bottom vision) by setting the checkbox in Machine Setup -> Vision -> Bottom Vision -> Rotate parts prior to vision?